dcahyadi/dcomposerun/README.md

 ## How To Use

-* Command to donwnload docker images and start services (in background) based on compose file definition
+* Command to download docker images and start services (in background) based on compose file definition
   ```sh
   docker-compose up -d
   ```